Cinnabon, who? These Ultimate Gluten Free Cinnamon Rolls will put Cinnabon to shame! Warm, gooey, and SOFT, you won’t believe they’re gluten free.

 Gluten Free Cinnamon Rolls FAQs

-They can be made dairy free, but I doubt an egg substitute would work.
-Use a dairy free alternative in the bread flour blend as well as for the butter and milk.
+They can be made dairy free with the use of a dairy free alternative in the bread flour blend as well as for the butter and milk.
+I’ve had one reader state that she made them with JUST egg as an egg substitute and they were amazing!

 In order to work with most of my gluten free doughs, a lengthy time in the fridge is very helpful in shaping and rolling.
 Properly chilled dough will be very easy to knead and shape.